bkkinfo/Inventory-Product-Demand-Forecasting-ML-/README.md

 Goal
 Due to the recent boost in AI world, companies have started researching the possibility of using machine learning in place of tranditional approach.

-Tuning traditional algorithms takes a significant amount of effords and domain expertise as well.
+Tuning traditional algorithms takes a significant amount of efforts and domain expertise as well.

 In this repo, we are trying to figure out a way of predict the same using machine learning algorithms.